 3. Sample the Local Cuisine

 There’s certainly something for foodies at Pleasant Point.
 Summer calls a stop at Strawberry Divine with its real fruit ice cream, vintage decor and picturesque garden.
-Alternatively, winter couldn’t be cosier at The Steamer Cafe complete with a fireplace and warm yummy drinks and treats.
 You’ll also find Kiwi country meals and roasts at Nelly’s Restaurant or classic Kiwi fish and chips at Pleasant Point Fish N Chips.
 Don’t know what to try?
 See 15 Foods You Have to Try in New Zealand.